Skip to main content

 This isn't a discipline problem.
 It's an architecture problem.

-Your mind has a loading dock, and it fits five crates.
-Try to load six and one falls off the back.
-Try to load twelve and you're standing in a car park full of scattered cargo wondering where to start.
+Your mind has a loading dock and it fits five crates.
+Load six, one falls off.
+Load twelve, you're standing in a car park full of scattered cargo wondering where to start.

 Miller's Number says seven, plus or minus two.
 But Miller was measuring recall, not agency.
-Recall is passive — you can hold seven digits long enough to dial a phone.
-Agency is active — you need to hold the elements, see their relationships, and decide what to do next.
+Recall is passive.
+You can hold seven digits long enough to dial a phone.
+Agency is active.
+You hold the elements, see their relationships, and decide what to do next.
 That costs more.
 Five is the budget.

 Bound.
-In rugby, the tight five are the two props, the hooker, and the two locks.
-They bind together in the scrum — physically, literally, arms interlocked under eight bodies pushing against eight bodies.
+In rugby, the tight five are two props, the hooker, and two locks.
+They bind together in the scrum.
+Arms interlocked.
+Eight bodies pushing against eight bodies.
 Remove one prop and the scrum collapses.
 Not weakens.
 Collapses.
 The tight five don't score tries.
 They create the platform that makes tries possible.
-Every flashy backline move in the history of the game started with five people doing unglamorous work that nobody films.
+Every flashy backline move in the history of the game started with five people doing unglamorous work nobody films.

 Polished.
-In stand-up comedy, a "tight five" is a comedian's best five minutes.
-Not their shortest five minutes — their most refined.
+In stand-up comedy, a tight five is a comedian's best five minutes.
+Not their shortest.
+Their most refined.
 Comedians perform hundreds of times, in rooms that don't laugh, cutting every word that doesn't land, adjusting every pause, until what remains is pure signal.
 A tight five sounds effortless because everything that required effort has been removed.
-That's why the best pitches feel like conversations — they've been compressed until nothing remains that doesn't serve the person listening.
+That's why the best pitches feel like conversations.
+They've been compressed until nothing remains that doesn't serve the person listening.

 Incompressible.
 Both meanings converge here.
 You cannot remove a prop from the scrum.
-You cannot cut a joke from the tight five.
+You cannot cut a joke from the set.
 What remains is what must remain.
 The test isn't "is this good?"
 The test is "does the system collapse without it?"

 The count isn't the point.
 The binding is.